Dramalj: Climate

 The North Adriatic, especially in this part of the Quarner Riviera experiences a mild Mediterranean climate with some continental influence.
 The summers are sunny, dry and hot, while the winters are rainy and relatively mild with characteristic winds.
 The average annual air temperature is 14.2 °C. The coldest month is January, while the hottest one is July.

 Average cloud cover in Dramalj is 0.51 (5.1 tenths of obscured sky), varying from 0.33 to 0.62.
 Average annual relative humidity is 70%, while the peak rainy period is in October and November.
 Air pressure averages 761.8 mmHg.

-Bora and jugo are the predominant winds in the area, while Ostro, maestral and levant) are also present.
+Bora and jugo are the predominant winds in the area, while Ostro, maestral and levant are also present.
 Bora typically blows from November to February, peaking in strength in January, while jugo is most frequently experienced from May to August with the average maximum in July.
 Ostro, a southern wind, reaches its maximum in November.
 A particular climatic feature is the so-called "kalma", characterized by calm weather without any wind.

 The soil in Dramalj area is mostly composed of porous karst (limestone).
 The sea is shallow, even at a considerable distance from the coast.
 Wave strength is generally minor, allergens in air scant, while the salt and ozone content in the air is increased with minimal aerobic pollution.

 The area features climatic and bioclimatic conditions favorable for thalassotherapy and health tourism.

+Governance

+Local

+It is the seat of its own local committee.